riebel/pixi-tiledmap/README.md

 ## Changelog

-1.6.0 internal API changes

-1.5.1 Fixed crash if layer is not of type tile
+1.6.5 Added support for image layer.

 1.5.0 TileMap now has all properties of the TMX object.

-1.4.5 Added support for animated tiles
+1.4.5 Added support for animated tiles.

-1.4.0 Switched from JSON to TMX as input format
+1.4.0 Switched from JSON to TMX as input format.

 [npm-url]: https://npmjs.org/package/pixi-tiledmap
 [npm-image]: http://img.shields.io/npm/v/pixi-tiledmap.svg?style=flat